 A 2017 study found that increased consumption of animal protein meant higher risk of death due to heart related conditions.
 On the other hand, plant-based protein consumption showed many benefits – lower blood pressure levels, lower bad or saturated fat content, and better insulin sensitivity.
 Many more reasons to consume vegetarian foods high in protein

-So if you trying to cut back on animal protein, then we have a list of wholesome and complete vegan and vegetarian sources of protein below.
+So if you trying to cut back on animal protein, then we have a list of wholesome and complete list vegetarian foods high in protein below.
 The good news is that there are many products that have optimized the protein content from plant foods to provide you with complete nutrition.

 Looking for a protein rich veg food?
-Try out the Max Protein Range of Products today.
+Buy healthy snacks online from Max Protein today.
 They are so yummy and fulfil your protein needs, all in a pack!

 Vegetarian Foods High in Protein: